xanderhendriks/rpi-embedded-target-action-runner/README.md

     git merge origin/lab_2

 ### Pipeline YAML file
-Walk through the file .github/workflows/ci_pipeline.yml andas explained below:
+Walk through the file .github/workflows/ci_pipeline.yml and check the explanation below:

 The name states the pipeline name that will be shown in Github actions: